List of awards won by Andrei Tarkovsky

-Andrei Tarkovsky (1932–1986) was a Soviet film director, screenwriter and film theorist.
+Andrei Tarkovsky (1932–1986) was a Soviet film director and screenwriter of Russian origin.
 During his career he received numerous awards, both for individual films and in recognition of his work.
 This list is most likely incomplete as only awards and nominations have been included that are confirmed either by the award-giving organization or by reliable third-party sources.